 top of page

-Pad sewing steps
+Cloth pad sewing steps

 Download your pattern and cut out the paper templates.
+You can download the beginner pattern, below, for a quick start.

 cutting out paper pattern templates for sewing cloth pads

 Each pad has 3 parts: a topper, a core, and a base.
+The topper sits next to the body and touches your skin, so you can choose a fabric type that feels nice to you.

 three colorful cloth pad parts laid out on a cutting mat

-draw the sewing line
+Draw the sewing line on the topper

 hand using a washable marker to trace sewing lines